metix/gnome-shell-extension-openai/README.md

-# ChatGPT / OpenAI Gnome Extension
+# ChatGPT / OpenAI GNOME Extension

 ![screenshot-panel.png](docs/screenshot-panel.png)
 ![screenshot-desktop.png](docs/screenshot-desktop.png)

+## ChatGPT Overlay for GNOME Shell
-ChatGPT-Gnome is a simple extension that uses the OpenAI API to display a ChatGPT Overlay by pressing
+This is a simple extension that uses the OpenAI API to display a ChatGPT Overlay by pressing

 `Super + S`.